grafana/tanka/docs/docs/tutorial/jsonnet.md

 Spend some time here and try to relocate resources from the output in the `.jsonnet` source.

+> **Bonus:** There is also `tk eval`, which displays the raw JSON object
+> `main.jsonnet` evaluates to.
+Tanka won't extract resources or mutate the structure
+> here, so you can verify how your Jsonnet works.

 ## Connecting to the cluster

 The YAML looks as expected?
 Let's apply it to the cluster.
 To do so, Tanka needs